plumvillage/newsletter/src/2024/en/articles/interview-with-the-daffodil-family.md

 ***Sr. Dang Hanh:*** Ever since I was 11 years old, I’ve had my own room.
 What I know about myself is that I scan my surroundings, trying to look for ways that people might judge me, wondering “Am I doing a good enough job?” and “What are they thinking about me?”
 Being alone is one way that I protected myself.
 Coming into the Sangha has been a continual practice for me to transform this anxiety.
 It helps me to tell myself things like “Not everyone is interested in you and everything that you’re doing” or “People are quite busy with their own thoughts and don’t care that you are taking a nap or they do not care which book you are reading and they don’t have an opinion about which book you *should* be reading.
 They are busy reading their *own* book.”
 (Laughter) I’m surrounded by some of the kindest of people in the kindest of environments.

-{% image "article2024/Done-Daffodil family/Br.Nhat Nguyen_e.jpg" %}
+{% image "article2024/Done-Daffodil family/Br.Nhat Nguyen_e.jpg", "removeIndentInFollowingElem" %}

 ***Br.
 Nhat Nguyen:*** As a child, I spent some time in a spiritual community and I think I always wanted to come back to that.
 Coming from Sweden, I’m very aware of how it is to be alone.
 It’s horrible, actually.
 From that point of view, I don’t understand how people manage *not* to live in a community.